Header Banner

-How To: Get Water Out of a Coconut Without a Drill
+How to Get Water Out of a Coconut Without a Drill

 My first time opening a coconut was a confusing and frustrating experience.
 I remember the loud echoing noise as I hit it with a knife, a hammer, and my countertop.
 It took multiple tools, YouTube videos, and plenty of angry sighs for me to get it open.